 Food Beverage Canada Director 1996 to 1999

-Larry has also served on the Board of Directors for The Agri-Food Network of Manitoba, the Manitoba Business Leadership Network and the Festival of Lights Parade.
+Larry has also served on the Board of Directors for The Agri-Food Network of Manitoba, the Manitoba Business Leadership Network and Chair of the Festival of Lights Parade.
 Larry has been a keynote speaker at conferences across Canada.

 Larry hosted a weekend radio show on Global News Radio 680 CJOB called “Food & Friends with Larry McIntosh”.
 For 5 years, 2010 to 2015, Larry interviewed over 260 interesting Manitobans.
 Podcasts of the shows are available on YouTube, Soundcloud and iTunes.

 Larry was appointed by the Province of Manitoba in 2002 as the province’s representative on the “Manitoba – Jalisco Mexico Sister State Committee”.
 He was the first businessperson ever appointed by the province to such a committee.